Managing Warehousing Requirements During Peak Periods (Without Committing to Long-term Contracts)

 - Set expectations.
 Plan with clients who have significant historical volume spikes, and be realistic about the ability to maintain SLAs during peak.
 That may mean running an extra day shift right after Black Friday, working the weekend, whatever it takes.
 Work Sunday afternoon shifts to address the weekly spike and accumulated volume of the extra online shopping days over the weekend.
 Get ready to attack the larger seasonal volume spikes, and even the smaller ones—it’s like training for the really big ones.

 - Watch out for carrier issues.
 Ultimately, all supply chain systems are physical, and subject to physical constraints.
 The idea that parcel carriers can infinitely multiply their human and hard assets for 22 days of the year is not realistic; there will be a cap to the extra drivers, equipment and sorting capabilities.
 This is experienced most acutely in ground service delays during those absolute peak days.
-Carriers can also get hurt if they over-staff and prepare for more volume than they get.
+Carriers can also get hurt if they over-staff and prepare for more volume than they get, as they learned in 2014 when they tooled up in response to shortfalls in 2013.
 All carriers are more incented to not over-staff and over-equip for the volumes because that negatively impacts profits.

 Capacity offers expert warehousing, assembly, order fulfillment services and technology solutions to businesses nationwide.
 Capacity provides a bicoastal fulfillment solution, from three facilities in North Brunswick, NJ, and a fourth in City of Industry, CA. Capacity is cGMP certified, operates FDA registered facilities, and is NJ and CA State Board of Health approved food grade.
 Capacity LLC provides domestic and international distribution to companies of all sizes, from startups to household name brands that ship around the world.
 For more information, go to www.capacityllc.com.